georgeadam/joint-vae/README.md

-# A Keras implementation of Aspuru-Guzik's molecular autoencoder paper
+# Jointly training a VAE and prediction model on molecular data in Keras

 <table style="border-collapse: collapse">
 <tr>